Intellectual Property Law

 A trade mark is a way of identifying a particular good, service or business.
 When one talks about a “brand” this is typically a reference to a trademark.

-Once registered, the owner has a legally enforceable and exclusive right to that trade mark.
-Such rights also enable the trade mark owner to licence its use or ever sell the IP right.
+Once a trademark is registered, the owner has a legally enforceable and exclusive right to that trade mark.
+Such rights also enable the trade mark owner to licence its use or even sell the IP right.
 For example, a Franchisor may licence its Franchisees to use the Franchisor’s trade mark in promotion of the franchised business.

 Patents